Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Paper - GNN-based Anchor Embedding for Exact Subgraph Matching.md

 To retrieve locations of all exact matches, we propose an **anchor matching mechanism** based on **anchor embeddings** and design a parallel matching growth algorithm.
 At last, we also propose a cost model-based DFS query plan to enhance parallel matching growth.

+In summary, we make the following contributions:
+- We propose a novel GNN-AE framework for exact subgraph matching via GNN-based anchor embeddings in Section 2.